DavidRaab/website/content/posts/2023-11-19-bind-in-perl-seq.md

 ```

 consider `for` as a function.
 It binds one value of `@$iter` to `$x` and executes
 the function we pass with `{ ... }`.
-But it does in a non-lazy way.
-It computes
+But a *for-loop* does it in a non-lazy way.
-all values at once.
+It computes all values at once.
 Even if you only want to acces the first value of it.

 `Seq->flatten` instead creates a new *sequence* without doing anything as long
 you never ask it to evaluate.